open-austin/indigent-defense-stats/README.md

 - hidden values are grabbed from the calendar page, NodeID and NodeDesc are grabbed from the main page.

 ## TODO
-- Some Odyssey sites have a CAPTCHA on the main page.
-This can't beat that. yet. 😅
+- Some Odyssey sites have a CAPTCHA on the calendar page.
+This can't beat that yet.
+Could implement 2Captcha or get input from user potentially.
 - Some Odysset sites have multiple choices for court calendars and some other options that could be implemented as parameters.